batoolsalehi/TVT_beam_selection/README.md

-Case2: If you want to regenerate the weighst.
+Case2: If you want to regenerate the weights.
 1. We first train on single modalites.
 Run these commands.
 For coordinates: